sbabic/swupdate/doc/source/swupdate.rst

 Software collections and operation modes can be used to implement a dual copy strategy.
-The simplest case is to define two installation locations for the firmware image and call `swupdate` selecting the appropriate image.
+The simplest case is to define two installation locations for the firmware image and call `SWUpdate` selecting the appropriate image.

 ::